boomcamp/PHP-MVC-Test-Driven-Development/README.md

 # Test Driven Development

-For this TDD project you need to add 10 passing tests in our `TDD_model.php` and `TDD_controller.php`.
+For this TDD project you need to add 10 passing tests inside `TDD_controller.php`.

 # Initial Set Up